Domiii/check-in/README.md

 # TODO

+* Get rid of values in FirestoreContainer (too much effort for too little gain)
+* Add a "most recent" iframely URL previews Page

+* Money + Payment tracking
+* A little prettier
+* more playful

+# Log

+## 2019/7/10
+* a little more work on iframely

+## Previously
 * Only check in once every day / 8 hours apart
 * Admin can help people check in
 * fix cohort link in Navbar (no more "current cohortId" concept)
-* Money + Payment tracking
-* A little prettier
-* more playful

 # Dev Log: How did I set things up?